-I will always remember my first driving test.
+I will always remember my first practical driving test.
 I climbed into the car and just sat there, completely frozen.
 I couldn’t remember the sequence of checks that my driving school instructor had drummed into me.
-Before my test, I was overflowing with driving test tips from my instructor, my dad, my friends and other sources to help a learner driver like me.
-But now, I just didn’t know where to start!

 But that doesn’t mean that there aren’t certain elements of driving that you should practice more than others.
-Today you’ll learn 12 driving test tips to dramatically increase your chance of passing your practical driving test.
+Today you’ll learn our top 12 driving test tips to ace your exam on the first try.

 How Does the Driving Test Work?